 Position Classification & Compensation

-This role is classified as an exempt, full-time employee as those terms are defined in the Center’s Employee Handbook and is eligible for employee benefits as defined for this classification.
+This role is classified as a part-time employee as those terms are defined in the Center’s Employee Handbook and is eligible for employee benefits as defined for this classification.

 Primary Duties and Responsibilities